Roomify/docs/roomify_accommodations/configuration/configure_social.rst

 Configure Social Sharing Platforms
 **********************************

 There are two areas on the dashboard where social media links can be added.
-One is on your owner profile: :ref: `roomify_accommodations_welcome_profile`
+One is on your owner profile - :doc:`../my_account/profile`
 The links under your owner profile will then be associated with whatever properties you are listed as owner of, and will appear below your name on your property homepages.

 The other social sharing platform, the one located on your dashboard under the Manage Configuration > Configure Social Sharing Platforms tabs, is where social media accounts linked to your site as a whole can be inputted, not just accounts linked to a specific property owner.